Skip to main content

 They had feared that the final year examinations would be postponed for the war but thankfully it was carried on as usual.
 In fact, the urgency of the war forced the University to declare the dates beforehand, and the result dates were a mere month from the last examinations.
 It was like destiny wanted Bondita to get hold of her degree fast.

-Aniruddha had taken the days off, on the dates of her examination.
+Aniruddha had taken the days off on the dates of her examination.
 Ashapurna was expecting her second child, and that meant Koeli was now needed in Tulsipur.
 Bondita insisted on it.
 Although Patralekha was happy to stay at Sampoorna’s house and play with her son Tapan all day, Aniruddha knew Bondita constantly worried for her subconsciously.
-Her worry would be lessened if he was with Patralekha instead.
+Her worry would be lessened if he were with Patralekha instead.
 Giving Bondita the curd for good luck as she touched his feet in a hurry to leave, Aniruddha reassured her.

 “Good Morning, Madam.”
 He said as she hugged him, with her tiny arms around his neck and he kissed her cheek.
 “It is you and me again today.”
 He heard Lekha sigh.